5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 To create a USB Installer, you can use OCLP:

-- Create a new Partition on your HDD/SSD or use a separate disk (at least 60 GB in size)
+- Create a new Partition or Volume on your HDD/SSD (at least 60 GB in size) or use a separate disk
 - Attach an empty USB flash drive for creating the installer (16 GB+)
 - Run OCLP and follow the [**instructions**](https://dortania.github.io/OpenCore-Legacy-Patcher/INSTALLER.html#creating-the-installer) to create the USB Installer
 - Once the USB Installer has been created, do the following: